gobengo/Livefyre.js/README.md

 * `package-name#1.1` - Minor version pin to v1.1.
 You'll get all bugfixes to this minor version, but no additional functionality or changes to default behavior.
 * `package-name#1.1.1` - Patch version pin to v1.1.1.
 The behavior of this embed will never change, even if there are bugfixes.

-An example interation using Livefyre.require could look like this:
+An example integration using Livefyre.require could look like this:

 ```html
 <!-- First add Livefyre.js to the page -->